The Plan

 Leicester Square welcomes around 30 million visitors a year and underpins London’s global reputation for film, culture and entertainment.

-Soho Estates have been developing plans for an exciting mixed-use redevelopment of 17–21 Leicester Square and the surrounding buildings on Bear Street and Cranbourn Street.
+Soho Estates will be submitting a planning application this summer for the mixed-use redevelopment of 17–21 Leicester Square and the surrounding buildings on Bear Street and Cranbourn Street.
 The site is currently occupied by Burger King, Pizza Hut and Market Place Food Hall fronting Leicester Square.
 The buildings across the site are dated and inefficient and fail to reflect the importance of this globally recognised location.

 A 3D map of a city block showing different colored buildings and streets with labels, including Bear Street in blue, Hunts Court in yellow, Cranbourne Alley in light blue, and Leicester Square in yellow, along with street names and key locations.